nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Create a new repository for the custom adapter

-First, create a new repository in GitHub for the custom adapter by `Use this template" button on this repository (See [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)).
+First, create a new repository in GitHub for the custom adapter by the `Use this template" button on this repository (See [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)).

 ### Clone the repository